 Easier said than done in many countries in 2020, so adapt advice accordingly depending on the rules where you are this year…

 If all else fails, pop some music in your headphones and try to zone the distractions out!

 3. Working In A Winter Wonderland

-Aim for intense, sparklingly productive study sessions, leaving plenty of time to enjoy the holiday too.
+A grea tip is to aim for intense, sparklingly productive holiday study sessions, leaving plenty of time to enjoy the holiday too.

 Don’t fall into the trap of seeing weeks stretching out before you, and letting work expand to fill the time available.

 Work with intensity, use high-quality study strategies like retrieval practice, and keep moving through that to-do list.

 … is something to help me to study.
 If Santa is yet to finish his Christmas shopping for you, you could consider asking for something to support your studies.